The Boom Town Safety Paradox: Why Top-Ranked Counties Skew Unsafe

 2. Filter for safety grade B- or better.
 Drops the dangerous tail.
 About 22 of the top 50 survive this filter.

 3. Cross-check population trend.
-A boom score paired with negative population growth often means the BTI is being driven by a single industry holding up GDP while everything else softens.
+A boom score paired with negative population growth often means the appreciation prediction is riding on math + supply rigidity rather than genuine economic expansion.
 Prefer counties where population is stable or growing.

 4. Look at the primary city.
 County-level data can hide intra-county variation.
 A county that grades B+ overall might still have a struggling urban core.
 The BTI's per-county pages break out crime by primary city where data is available.